 |ESL/EFL Semi-Intensive Program of 16 hours per week||

-Student must meet the general NYLC admission and age requirements as listed above.
-The Semi-Intensive Language Program is suitable for tourists or those who want to study 16 hours per week.
-The Program is divided into 8 levels of integrated skills and/or Post Advanced courses.
+Student must meet the general NYLC admission and age requirements as listed.
+The Semi-Intensive Language Program is suitable for tourists and residents.

 |ESL/EFL Part Time Program of 4, 8, 10 or 12 hours per week||

-Student must meet the general NYLC admission requirements and age requirements as listed above.
-Students who want to study with flexible hours will benefit from part time classes.
+Student must meet the general NYLC admission requirements and age requirements as listed.
+Students who want to study according to the schedules offered choose this program.

 |Private Lessons||Students can be any age.
 If a minor, permission of parent or guardian is needed.|

 All students are given a level placement exam before starting classes.
-The placement exam includes grammar, reading comprehension, writing and an oral evaluation and interview.
-The content of the placement exam corresponds with the learner outcomes of our curriculum to ensure that students can be placed accurately in the course which best suits their English proficiency level and objectives.
+The placement exam includes grammar, reading comprehension, writing and an interview.
+The content of the placement exam corresponds with the learner outcomes of our curriculum to ensure that students can be placed accurately in the course which best suits his or her English proficiency level and objectives.
 During the oral interview, the student is assigned a recommended course and all options are explained.
 Students are given the opportunity to observe a class before deciding whether or not to enroll in that particular class.
 If a student feels he/she cannot benefit from the course, the student can request a course change.
-Re-evaluation and interview with the Academic Coordinator will be required.
-Additionally, students are evaluated throughout the course.
-Instructors may recommend a course change for any student who is not benefitting from the course due to level misplacement or insufficient progress.